da2so/GradCAM_PyTorch/README.md

 ### How to use your customized model

-If you want to use customized model that has a type 'OrderedDict', you shoud type a code that loads model object.
+If you want to use a customized model that has a data type 'OrderedDict', you shoud type a code that loads model object.

 Search 'load model' function in utils.py and type a code such as: